How I Inspired Students to Explore Their Future Through Engaging Design

 Analysis through Heuristics Evaluation

-With limited time and budget, a heuristic evaluation provided a quick yet effective way to identify critical usability issues.
-For example:
+With limited time and budget, a heuristic evaluation provided a quick yet effective way to identify critical usability issues:

-The "Success Stories" section features irrelevant videos centred on specific job roles and industries, with content inconsistently placed in unrelated sections across all three websites.
+The "Success Stories" section features irrelevant videos centred on specific job roles and industries, with content inconsistently placed in unrelated sections.
 The storytelling felt disjointed, as some of the page’s information architecture (IA) lacked clear organisation.

-The heuristics evaluation revealed that the website’s UI, IA and content strategy needed significant improvements to better meet students' needs.
-But before diving into the website’s IA and content, we developed proto-personas to ground the redesign in real student needs.
-These personas became a shared reference point for our team and MOE clients—aligning everyone on who we were designing for and what they needed, fostering clearer collaboration
+The heuristics evaluation revealed that the portal’s UI, IA and content strategy needed significant improvements to better meet students' needs.
+But before diving into this, we developed proto-personas to ground the redesign in real student needs.

 Building Empathy with Proto-Personas